 These troubling times are forcing Sales leaders to get back to the drawing board and double down efforts to work with teams on how to hit revenue numbers.
 The bitter truth is that revenue is a lag indicator, something which happens post facto after a series of preceding indicators is achieved or surpassed.
+So, it’s not surprising that winning Sales teams are increasingly moving towards enhancing their sales strategy by setting OKRs, encouraging teams to work together to achieve more ambitious targets.

 While many define OKRs as a strategy execution framework, which it certainly is, OKRs is a critical thinking framework that gets teams to think about their most important business metrics.
 OKRs are cherry-picked as shared commitments by teams and not in silos.
 OKRs are a fundamental shift from ME to WE.
 They are tracked and measured, weekly not quarterly.
 Teams place significant emphasis on